Photo credits: Unknown | CC0

 We deny that Biblical infallibility and inerrancy are limited to spiritual, religious, or redemptive themes, exclusive of assertions in the fields of history and science.
 We further deny that scientific hypotheses about earth history may properly be used to overturn the teaching of Scripture on creation and the flood.
 (Article XII)

 T.F.
-Torrance, The Grammar and Ground of Theology lecture 1 (audio, 1981) Torrance discusses three changes in cosmological knowledge that affected science, epistemology, and theology.
+Torrance, The Grammar and Ground of Theology.
+Grace Communion Seminary, 1981.
+Lectures given at Fuller Seminary, excellent resource on the interaction between scientific and theological pursuits.
+Lecture 1 discusses three changes in cosmological knowledge that affected science, epistemology, and theology.
 He discusses the dualist to unitary view, and the shift from a Newtonian closed system to dynamic-relational-contingent system.
+Lecture 2 discusses the change from the priority of reason over belief, back to the priority of belief over reason.

 John Polkinghorne, Evolution.
 ObjectiveBob, Jan 13, 2012.
 A 14 minute video.
 John Polkinghorne was a mathematical physicist at Cambridge University who also became a theologian and Anglican priest.